 Click here to watch the Metamorphosis trailer, with videography by David Javier, Tim Salaz, and Dakota Sillyman.

-The creation of the threshold we cross with closed eyes by Gemma Peacocke is supported by Creative New Zealand.
+The threshold we cross with closed eyes by Gemma Peacocke was written for Third Coast Percussion with the support of Creative New Zealand.
+Additional support provided by the Maxine and Stuart Frankel Foundation.

 Metamorphosis is supported in part by a grant from the National Endowment for the Arts and by Meany Center for the Performing Arts at the University of Washington, with additional support from the Elizabeth F. Cheney Foundation and the Julian Family Foundation.